laurelherting/lmh-headspace/AWS/examTips.md

 ### Group
 A place to store users
-1. Users inherit all permissions group has
+    Users inherit all permissions group has
-2. Examples of groups:
+    Examples of groups:
-developers, System administrators, Human resources, finance
+      developers
+      System administrators
+      Human resources
+      finance

 ### Set permissions
 Need to apply a policy to that group
-Policies consist of Java Script Object Notation (JSON)
-  1. Referred to as key value pairs
+Policies consist of Java Script Object Notation (JSON) Referred to as key value pairs
-  2. You have your key
+  You have your key
-  Such as name, then value
     ex. {“name”: “A Cloud Guru”}

 ### How would you define a policy?
 Define it using JSON